programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-7.png" caption="The view of your document online" %}

-From this web interface you have a variety of options available to you including viewing the history of changes, viewing the file in GitHub desktop and deleting it.
+From this web interface you have a variety of options available to you including viewing the history of changes, viewing the file in GitHub Desktop and deleting it.
 You can also see some other options next to 'code'.These options will not be so important to begin with but you may want to use them in the future.
 For now we will try editing a file in the web interface and syncing these changes to our local repository.

 Click on the edit option